badeggg/mock-api/README.md

 [Back To Top](#mock-api)

 #### Base design of websocket mocking
-Websocket mocking use the same port as http mocking. `ws-response.js` is executed in a child process ---- so as the specified 'http-response.js' for http connections.
+Websocket mocking use the same port as http mocking.

+`ws-response.js` is executed in a child process ---- so as the specified 'http-response.js' for http connections.
 We do this
-1) to avoid any potential disturbing to 'mock-api' main process 2) and to make sure every chang of the file will take effect immediately.
+1) to avoid any potential disturbing to 'mock-api' main process
+2) to make sure every change of the file will take effect immediately.

 Every new websocket connection starts a new child process to execute `ws-response.js`, and the child process live until connection down.
-So changing of `ws-response.js` does not effect until next connection.
+So change of `ws-response.js` does not effect until next connection.
 And you may save some information for use during a connection life.

 [Back To Top](#mock-api)